 Arrow 1.20, “Home Invasion” Review

-Once again Arrow has returned from a three week hiatus to deliver another chapter in the life of Oliver McQueen,…
+[rating: 4.5] Once again Arrow has returned from a three week hiatus to deliver another chapter in the life of…

 Once again Arrow has returned from a three week hiatus to deliver another chapter in the life of Oliver McQueen, and his travails against the bad guys that infest Starling City.
 This episode, “Home Invasion”, features the on-going issues between Oliver and Tommy Merlyn, who has quit working with Oliver at the Nightclub and gone to work with his father, after Tommy discovered that Oliver was the Green Arrow.
 Other parts of this episode once again take us to the Island, where Shado continues to teach Oliver the skills of archery, with Oliver seemingly caught between his affection for Laurel and his feelings for Shado.
 Finally, Roy Harper seems infatuated with tracking down the Hood, and leads himself into trouble trying to do so.